hxtree/galaxyops/clients/design-system/src/game-assets/IsometricCanvas/README.md

 ## Grid

-The grid contains the x,y,z location of sprites.
+The grid contains the x, y, z location of sprites.

 ## CollisionTable